Burnie Junior Football Association (Rosehill Trophy)

 1987

-Further Change to NTFA
+Further change to NTFA

 As a result of the TANFL (controlling body in Tasmania) deciding to introduce a State-wide competition in 1986, several clubs from both the NTFA and NWFU had committed to participate.
 This caused the two Northern bodies (NTFA & NWFU) to form a new body known as the Northern Tasmanian Football League (NTFL).